wandyezj/Random/writings/thoughts/api_design.md

 > Finding descriptive, non-ambiguous names for API features is problematic given that programmers may be used to different terminologies.

-> Discovering relations between API types (classes)  requires significant effort; simple designs are  beneficial,especially to less experienced programmers.
+> Discovering relations between API types (classes)  requires significant effort; simple designs are beneficial, especially to less experienced programmers.

 > Accurate and complete documentation is a crucial issue for API usability; all the major usability flaws discovered in our study trace back to unsatisfactory documentation.